JosephWildey/MachineLearningModels/README.md

 Contains all the datasets used for these models.

 # Regression
-Contains all the base regression models I have created
+Contains the following regression models:
+- Simple Linear Regression
+- Multiple Linear Regression
+- Polynomial Linear Regression
+- Decision Tree Regression
+- Random Forest Regression

 # Classification
 Contains all the base classification models I have created